-Trent has over 18 years of extensive multi-industry Chair, Independent Director, Executive Director and CEO-level leadership and experience in listed public companies and large private companies, as well as not-for-profit and 'for benefit'-focused enterprises operating with diverse business models and scale across many industry sectors.
+Trent has over 18 years of extensive multi-industry Chair, Independent Director, Executive Director and CEO level leadership and experience in listed public companies and large private companies, as well as not-for-profit and 'for benefit'-focused enterprises operating with diverse business models and scale across many industry sectors.

-With a speciality in member owned and member governed businesses - Trent is currently a Director, Chair of the Remuneration and Nomination Committee and Audit and Risk Committee Member of Australia's largest co-operative, Co-operative Bulk Handling (CBH), Chair of Margaret River Busselton Tourism Association, Chair of Good Samaritan Industries, Non-Executive Director, Audit Committee and Risk Committee Member of customer-owned Beyond Bank, and Non-Executive Director and Chair of the Remuneration and Nomination Committee of the Australian Packaging Covenant.
+With a speciality in member owned and member governed businesses, Trent is currently the Chair of Good Samaritan Industries, Chair of Rocky Bay, Non-Executive Director, Chair of Governance and Remuneration Committee of customer owned Beyond Bank, and Non-Executive Director and Chair of the Remuneration and Nomination Committee of the Australian Packaging Covenant.